yanshu/pisa/README.md

 * Variations
   * The flux stage does not take an input map
   * The oscillation stage does not first produce a "nominal-systematics" transform that then gets computed and then transformed by systematics; this is all one step.

+#### Instantiating a stage
+Within the `pisa/<stage_shortname>` directory there lives a script file named `<StageShortname>.py`, with first letter capitalized.
+This script can be called from the command line to invoke one of the services that implements that stage, as well as stage-wide procedural functions.
+There are three important functionalities common to all such scripts:
+  * **`service_factory`**: This function is the one place that needs to know about all of the services, as it translates a `<stage_shortname>_mode` string (and the required parameters) into an instantiated service.
+Only the single service being instantiated is imported, so incompatibilities that might exist with different services that can't be imported won't keep the user from using the supported service(s).
+  * **`add_argparser_args`**: This takes an argparser object, imports all services implementing the stage, and calls the staticmethod `add_argparser_args` from each service to append arguments particular to that service to the command line parser.
+(This means that only the individual services need to know about what arguments they use.)
+  * **`if __name__ == "__main__"`**: Not necessarily implemented as a function, what follows is the logic to invoke a service from the command line with or without input map sets, plot something useful, and/or write the output map set to a file.

 ### Caching
 Caching all services' transforms and results can speed up the template-making process by a factor of 2-3.